 Pregnancy Survival Guide

 I don’t know who came up with the term morning sickness but I’m guessing it was a man, because in my experience, there is no such thing.
 It’s all day, and no it’s not like a bad hangover, it’s 10,000 times worse.
-Granted I had hypermesis gravidarum, which if you’ve had it, you know is HELL, but even if you haven’t, pregnancy sickness, especially in the first trimester can strike at any time. honestly I feel very lucky that for the most part, i had it most severe from week 6-15, and then with the exception of a few days here and there the nausea and vomiting subsided. that said, when you’re going through it, it’s awful and it feels like there is no end in sight. truthfully there wasn’t much that gave me relief, most days i just didn’t eat, but as time went on i was able to introduce more food and eventually get on medication that worked.
-I know everyone’s experience is so different and i am not a medical professional so please consult with your doctor on the right approach for you.
+Granted I had hyperemesis gravidarum, which if you’ve had it, you know is HELL, but even if you haven’t, pregnancy sickness, especially in the first trimester can strike at any time.
+I feel very lucky that for the most part, I had it most severe from week 6-15, and then with the exception of a few days here and there the nausea and vomiting subsided.
+That said, when you’re going through it, it’s awful and it feels like there is no end in sight.
+Truthfully there wasn’t much that gave me relief, most days I just didn’t eat, but as time went on I was able to introduce more food and eventually get on medication that worked.
+I know everyone’s experience is so different and I am not a medical professional so please consult with your doctor on the right approach for you.